gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 ### Blocked HTML5 Application Names

-The following strings are used as predefined direct routing URIs, which lead the request to the routing configuration file of the application router: "favico.ico", "login".
+The following strings are used as predefined direct routing URIs, which lead the request to the routing configuration file of the application router: "favicon.ico", "login".
-Therefore, do not name your HTML5 applications "favico.ico" or "login"!
+Therefore, do not name your HTML5 applications "favicon.ico" or "login"!

 ### Known Gaps in Integration with HTML5 Application Repository